ramihsn/tree/README.md

 ```

 ### Options
-* -r, --root: The root directory to start the tree.
-Default is the directory where the script is located.
+* -r, --root ROOT: The root directory to start the tree. (default: the current working directory).
-* -f, --filter: List of directories to exclude.
+* -f, --filter FILTER: List of directories to exclude.
 If no arguments are provided, the default excludes are used.
-To include all directories, pass an empty string (e.g., -f '').
+To include all directories, pass an empty string (e.g., -f ''). (default: ['.venv', '.pytest_cache', '__pycache__', '.git', '.vscode', 'node_modules'])
-* -F, --folders-first: Print folders before files.
+* -F, --folders-first: Print folders before files. (default: False)
+* -o, --output-file FILE: Save the output to a file. (default: None)

 ## Examples
 #### Without flags